Feb. 1, 2019

 Do all genders get a level playing field?
 Addressing the gendered arena of sport

 Traditional gender norms are upheld fiercely in sports both professional and recreational.
 But as views about abilities and strengths change, so too is sport loosening its grip on outdated definitions.

 “When all genders are able to compete equally on the pitch, they will learn to respect and value each other’s abilities regardless of gender identity.”

-What does it say about the state of gender equality in sport that one of the few examples we can find is inspired by a fictional game?
+What does it say about the state of gender equity in sport that one of the few examples we can find is inspired by a fictional game?
 In a country covered with arenas, fields and pitches, issues of gender discrimination in sport aren’t always easy to discuss.

 Carly Drake is a PhD candidate in the UCalgary’s Haskayne School of Business, studying issues around gender, identity and the body in consumer culture.
 Dr. William Bridel, PhD, is a professor in the Faculty of Kinesiology, specializing in socio-cultural studies of sport.
 Both are experts in observing sports culture through critical eyes.
-They look at cultural assumptions in sport, such as men are stronger than women, women are more emotional than men, male athletes are better than female athletes, and good athletes look a certain way.
+They look at cultural assumptions in sport, such as "men are stronger than women," "women are more emotional than men," "male athletes are better than female athletes," and "good athletes look a certain way."
 Shedding those assumptions is easier said than done, quidditch notwithstanding.

 Bridel notes that modern sport was created for boys and men.
 In nineteenth-century Canada, organized sport took root in the education system, and was geared toward upper-class white boys, along with sports clubs meant for those boys’ fathers and older brothers.
 “These were exclusive spaces,” says Bridel.
-“They did not welcome men of colour, for example, including Indigenous men.
+“They did not welcome men of colour, for example, or Indigenous men.
 Girls and women had to fight to be involved.”